syaffers/fuzzyvis-draft/README.md

 when many users decide to use the service simultaneously, the long processing times can be distributed over several compute cores and the server can render the prediction page with a loading GIF while it does the processing behind the scenes.
+The uploading and serving of images can also be quickened by using a cache like Redis via an AWS S3 online bucket.

 In production, we should also consider serving the web application on production-ready server applications like Nginx.
 This allows the app to focus on serving the routes and the tasks separately from handling user connections and other server-related things.
+We could also collect submitted images and ask users to click a button to label the images.
+This could easily be upgraded into an image labeling application which can be distributed to lots of people for human labeling.
+In this case, we will need a database in the back to persistently store labels.

 Bokeh has interactive capabilities on the web which makes it particularly useful for very complex visualizations.
-For example, we could add a hover functionality to give users the actual prediction probabilties.
+For example, we could add a hover functionality to show users the actual prediction probabilities.
 We could also add a drag-and-drop JavaScript rather than ye olde upload button in the frontend to make it fancy.

-Keras has pre-trained models from many popular image classification works like VGGNet, ResNet, aand MobileNet.
+Keras has pre-trained models from many popular image classification works like VGGNet, ResNet, and MobileNet.
 These are maybe more suited for general purpose image classification as it can predict more than the 8 labels that SouqNet was originally trained on.
 You will have to make changes to support image sizes and reducing to only showing the top 10 predicted labels for the barchart but